Cradical/react-tutorial/README.md

 export default App
 ```

-Async functions in javaScript return something called a Promise which is beyond the scope of this tutorial but have a look here (link) for more information.
-Essentially, with this asynchronous function we are making a call to a REST API endpoint (‘https://swapi.co/api/people/’) to get a list of the names of characters in Star Wars movies and storing that data in the response variable.
+Async functions in javaScript return something called a Promise which is beyond the scope of this tutorial but have a look [here]('https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise') for more information.
+Essentially, with this asynchronous function we are making a call to a REST API [endpoint](‘https://swapi.co/api/people/’) to get a list of the names of characters in Star Wars movies and storing that data in the response variable.
 Then, we are converting that data into readable json by calling the json() method on the response variable and storing the output of that method in the data variable.
 The console.log() is there to allow you to inspect the data with your developer tools in your browser and see what was returned as a result of the API call.

 Now, that we have a bit of data to play with we need to store that data in React’s state by creating a state object inside the App class like so: